James Bond (Sean Connery)

-Sean Connery's return in Diamonds Are Forever would cost $1,250,000 US, 10% of the films gross, $145,000 for every week the film ran over schedule and financial backing to produce two films, one in which Connery could direct.
-This entered Sean Connery into the Guinness Book of Records for the highest paid actor.
-Further surprises would be had when Connery gave his entire salary for Diamonds Are Forever to the Scottish International Education Trust.
+After George Lazenby's departure from the role after On Her Majesty's Secret Service, Connery was approached to return once more for Diamonds Are Forever.
+He agreed a deal for a salary of $1,250,000 US, 10% of the films gross, $145,000 for every week the film ran over schedule, financial backing to produce two films, one in which Connery could direct.
+This entered him into the Guinness Book of Records for the highest paid actor of the time.
+He would then go onto give his entire salary to the Scottish International Education Trust.